tushargit/edx_Activity/edx_installation.md

 #Note:
-After Update from above lms and cms can access by following url:
+After Update from above command ,lms and cms can access by following url:

 For LMS: http://localhost:18000/
 For CMS:http://localhost:18010/